hmlewis-astro/heat-income/README.md

 Also in the `final` directory is a directory called `simpl`.
 This has .geojson files with simplified polygons for mapping on the web.
 These are used in NPR's web maps and were simplified using [mapshaper](https://github.com/mbloch/mapshaper).

 ## Caveats
-- There is a difference between poverty vs. low-income
+- There is a difference between poverty and low-income.
-- More detailed Census geography = larger margins of error
+- More detailed Census geography yields larger margins of error.
-- We're using surface temperature, not ambient temperature
+- Satellite imagery provide surface temperature, not ambient (air) temperature.
-- Only one day of data per city
+- Results include analysis of only one day of data per city.
-- Not every city is counted
+- Not every US city is included.
 - Some cities split satellite scene paths/rows, so we took the image from the scene that contained most of the city.
 You'll need to filter out tracts without heat data in any data analysis/mapping you do.
 - For satellite images that are not defined manually, the script will grab recent images.
 As more scenes are captured by NASA, results may vary slightly and/or good_images may need to be redefined.